PeytonNash/adsp_32014_final/README.md

 Our project utilizes Markov chain Monte Carlo to perform Bayesian probabilistic matrix factorization that allows us to predict the number of times a user will listen to an artist.

-Personalized Music Recommendation Engine

-The goal of this team is to develop a Bayesian solution to current music recommendation systems.
-We intend to leverage data containing user listening history and artist listening history to build our recommendation engine.

 # Previous Work / Approaches

 In the past, the more common approaches to building recommendation engines were collaborative filtering and content-based filtering using similarity scores across a user / item vector matrix.
 Some similarity scores like cosine, jaccard, and pearson are examples.